-The European Union Institute was founded to conduct post-graduate education and research in EC affairs on April 14, 1987, two months after Turkey's membership application to the European Community.
+The Institute of European Studies was founded to conduct post-graduate education and research in EC affairs on April 14, 1987, two months after Turkey's membership application to the European Community.
 The Institute is the first academic institution established in Turkey with a focus on European Studies.

 The Institute has engaged in close cooperation with various universities and think tanks from all over the world.
 It has conducted various projects in collaboration with the European Commission and within the framework of the research fund of Marmara University.
 The Institute has been awarded the title, Jean Monnet Centre of Excellence.
 It holds a Jean Monnet Chair, and, it has a significant number of Jean Monnet Permanent Courses.